thomktz/FaceAI-BGImpact/README.md

 ## How to Use

+0. Ensure you have the required dependencies installed (see Dependencies section below).

-1. To train a model, you need to specify the model type using the `--model-type` flag, and optionally provide a path to a custom JSON configuration file with `--config-path`.
+1. To train a model, you need to specify the model type using the `--model` flag, and the dataset with the `--dataset` flag.

 2. Additional command-line arguments allow for fine-tuning the training process:

+Model arguments:
-- `--model-type`: Required.
-The type of model to train (options: "DCGAN", "VAE").
+- `--model`: Required.
+Specifies the type of model to train with options "DCGAN", "StyleGAN".
-- `--dataset-name`: Required.
-The dataset to use (options: "ffhq_raw", "ffhq_blur", "ffhq_grey").
+- `--dataset`: Required.
+Selects the dataset to use with options "ffhq_raw", "ffhq_blur", "ffhq_grey".
+- `--latent-dim`: Optional.
+Defines the dimension of the latent space for generative models.
-- `--config-path`: Path to a custom JSON configuration file.
+- `--config-path`: Optional.
+Path to a custom JSON configuration file for model training.

+Training arguments:
-- `--lr`: Learning rate for the model training.
+- `--lr`: Optional.
+Learning rate for DCGAN model training.
-- `--latent-dim`: Dimension of the model's latent space.
+- `--dlr`: Optional.
+Discriminator learning rate for StyleGAN training.
+- `--glr`: Optional.
+Generator learning rate for StyleGAN training.
+- `--mlr`: Optional.
+W-Mapping learning rate for StyleGAN training.
+- `--loss`: Optional.
+Specifies the loss function to use with defaults to "wgan-gp"; choices are "wgan", "wgan-gp", "basic".
-- `--batch-size`: Number of samples per batch during training.
+- `--batch-size`: Optional.
+Defines the batch size during training.
-- `--num-epochs`: Total number of epochs for which to train the model.
+- `--num-epochs`: Optional.
+Sets the number of epochs for training the model.
-- `--log-interval`: Batches to process between logging training progress.
-- `--save-interval`: Epochs to complete before saving models and images.
+- `--save-interval`: Optional.
+Epoch interval to wait before saving models and generated images.
+- `--image-interval`: Optional.
+Iteration interval to wait before saving generated images.

+Checkpoint arguments:
+- `--list`: Optional.
+Lists all available checkpoints if set.
-- `--checkpoint-path`: Path to a checkpoint file to resume training (overrides `--checkpoint-epoch`).
+- `--checkpoint-path`: Optional.
+Path to a specific checkpoint file to resume training, takes precedence over `--checkpoint-epoch`.
-- `--checkpoint-epoch`: Epoch number from which to resume training.
+- `--checkpoint-epoch`: Optional.
+Specifies the epoch number from which to resume training.

-3. To start training, run:
+3. Example usage:

-`python train.py --model-type gan`
+`python train.py --model StyleGAN --dataset ffhq_raw`

 You can also provide additional arguments as needed.

-## Testing

-Automated tests can be run using PyTest.
-Ensure you have PyTest installed and run:

-`pytest -s`

-in the project root to execute all tests.

 ## Dependencies

-This project requires the following main dependencies:

-- PyTorch
-- torchvision
-- tqdm
-- pytest (for running tests)
+We use [Poetry](https://python-poetry.org/) for dependency management.
 To install the dependencies, you should use the provided poetry environment.
 If you do not have poetry installed, you can install it using pip:

 `pip install poetry`